rbeyer/kalasiris/docs/pysis.rst

     kalasiris.stats(cubefile)

+If you have some code that was written with pysis_ that you would like to slowly switch over to kalasiris, but just changing ``from pysis import isis`` to ``import kalasiris as isis`` resulted in a bunch of errors, then we have a crutch for you.
+The kalasiris library has a pysis emulation module that emulates pysis return types and exceptions.
+To give this a try, replace your ``from pysis import isis`` to ``import kalasiris.pysis as isis`` and see if that works for you.
+This emulation is new, so may be buggy.

 Which to use?
 -------------

-So, given all this, which should you use?
+Given all this, which should you use?
 We can't really answer that in an unbiased way, so you probably should get a second opinion, but here goes:

 If you are already using pysis_ and your software is working, don't switch.

 If you are programming exclusively in Python 2, use pysis_ because kalasiris won't work under Python 2 (but really, start using Python